 AI is mostly inept.
 If you could pause the game to issue orders, this might be less of a problem.
 Instead, every encounter is a jumbled free-for-all as the AI shoves into each other, fighting over position to try and get a hit in.
 You can directly control any of them, but only one at a time.
 You can only govern the others with a basic passive/aggressive state toggle.
 Pathfinding is easily the worst of their flaws, and their favorite trick is getting caught on corners or each other.
 All too often I’d rush into combat alone, to find my merry band running in place into the door behind me.
 Objects or enemies on different elevations or stairs pose a similar challenge and often require direct intervention.

 Your team is also terrible at managing their powers.
 The most you can guide them here is an option to use only what’s on that character’s quick slot, hopefully preventing them from doing things like casting an area spell on the last enemy.
-The bigger problem is their inability to smartly ration blood.
+This doesn’t address their inability to smartly ration blood.
 If they have it, they’ll use it, and they won’t save any for later.
 If you give them blood packs in their inventory, they’ll gobble them and recklessly spend that blood too.
 This means you frequently have a party full of empty vampires – who are then prone to frenzy and can’t heal themselves.
-The AI also takes over when you switch characters, so as you leave Christof to babysit another ally, Christof will immediately blow all the blood you’ve been saving on needless self buffs.
+The AI also takes over when you switch characters, so as you leave Christof to babysit another ally, Christof will immediately blow all the blood you’ve been saving.

 There are a lot of nice powers, especially the poison breath, or the one that rains fire from the sky, but control powers rule the game.
 The various incarnations of “mesmerize” spells are overpowered and, from what I can tell, nearly indefensible.
 I couldn’t find the stat that resists enemy control, so the first character to encounter mez-using enemies will be promptly shut down every time.
 The flip side is that maxing out Feed plus some of your own control powers can take down anyone.
 You can pull enemies right toward you and kill them with Feed, keeping your precious blood supply topped off.
 Later in the game, Prisoner of Ice stops anybody in their tracks (even the final boss) and lets you lay on damage with total impunity.
 Naturally, your AI companions don’t know either trick.
 Max their Feed power, and they’ll rarely use it against enemies – preferring instead to walk around dry, hungry, and a few hits away from frenzy.